Saasufy/saasufy-components/README.md

 - `provider` (required): The name of the provider.
 It must match the provider name specified on the `Authentication` page of your Saasufy control panel and also the value provided to the `oauth-handler` component at the end of the OAuth flow.
 - `client-id` (required): This is the client ID from the third-party OAuth provider.
 - `state-size`: This allows you to control the size (in bytes) of the random state string which is passed to the OAuth provider as part of the OAuth flow.
 Defaults to 20.
-- `state-session-storage-key`: The state string is stored in the browser's `sessionStorage` under this key.
+- `state-storage-key`: The state string is stored in the browser's `sessionStorage` under this key.
 Defaults to `oauth.state`.
 It must match the value provided to the `oauth-handler` component at the end of the OAuth flow.
+- `use-local-storage`: By default, the state is stored inside sessionStorage.
+If this property is set, then the state will be stored inside localStorage instead.
+This is useful for sharing the state across different tabs.
+If set, this attribute should also be set on the related `oauth-handler` component.

 ### oauth-handler